PrimaryStrawberry/FionnaManagerDecomp/README.md

 This is a github repo for this games full decomp.
 I found this game on reddit [here](https://www.reddit.com/r/ExpansionHentai/comments/phf8d9/f_someone_made_a_free_little_growth_game/) (NSFW warning) , **I did not make this.**  all credit goes to [@bulumblebee](https://twitter.com/bulumblebee) on Twitter/X.

 ### Compiling from Source
-This requires [Godot version 3.3](https://godotengine.org/download/archive/3.4-stable/) (I used specifically 3.3.4) along with android sdk, and opensdk for android compilation.
+The original source code requires [Godot version 3.3](https://godotengine.org/download/archive/3.4-stable/) (I used specifically 3.3.4) along with android sdk, and opensdk for android compilation.

+The enhanced version uses Godot 4.4

 ### Notes
 the apk will give you permission warnings, its safe to ignore it. (or just build it from the source)